Skip to main content

 Designed to: Unify team members, focus energy on a particular task

 In a quiet room, have your team sit in a circle and close their eyes.
-Acting as a guide, lead your team through a visualization exercise for a particular task on the work horizon.
+Acting as a guide, lead them through a visualization exercise for an upcoming task.
 Ask questions like, “How will it feel when we complete this task?” or “How can we get from here to where we need to go?”
-Afterward, encourage your teammates to share their thoughts, creating a stronger sense of unity and direction.
+Afterward, encourage everyone to share their thoughts, creating a stronger sense of unity and direction.

 Duration: 5–10 mins